Hello, I'm Megan.

 Here is a bit about me...

-I am a third-year Ph.D.
+I am a fourth-year Ph.D.
 Candidate in political science at Western University (London, Ontario, Canada).
 My research interests broadly include intrastate conflict and the politics of international state recognition.
 More specifically, I investigate the relationships between secessionist movements, state legitimacy, and international recognition.
 My dissertation research seeks to develop a more comprehensive understanding and measure of the external legitimacy of de facto states.
 This research is supported by an Ontario Graduate Scholarship (OGS).

 I am the Editorial Assistant for the new English-language editorial team of the Canadian Journal of Political Science/ Revue canadienne de science politique.
 I am also a Research Associate within the Informality Research Lab, a SSHRC-funded project on informality in global governance led by Dr. Thomas Tieku at King's University College.